 - Global CARE: As with CARE, this track focuses on community-based global projects rather than medical tourism.
 Track participants have 4 weeks for travel abroad in their third year.

 - Refugee CARE: This track can have a clinical-focus at the Center for Refugee Health, be project-based around refugee health, or combine both clinical and project elements.

-- Digital Health and Innovation (New!): This track is designed for residents with a background in areas such as computer science, engineering, data science, or information technology.
+- Digital Health and Innovation: This track is designed for residents with a background in areas such as computer science, engineering, data science, or information technology.
 Residents will complete a mentored project and participate in activities with the UR Health Lab, a multidisciplinary collaboration between the medical center and College of Arts, Science, and Engineering, to learn about how technology and data drive the way healthcare is delivered.
 Topics include telehealth, medical devices, mobile and web applications, electronic health records, data analysis, and artificial intelligence.

 - Medical Educator: Residents incorporate basic educational theory, acquire and practice novel teaching techniques, and develop a medical education-focused project.

 - Research: Whether new or experienced in research, projects span the gamut of bench, translational, and clinical work.
 Residents develop and/or refine research skills and enhance presentation and communication skills.
 There are 4 weeks of protected time annually including a required 2-week block early in second year to jump start skills and project initiation.
 Residents have access to faculty expertise across the University of Rochester, IRB submission and statistics guidance, and funding for 1st author presentations at conferences.

 Residents work with a primary care pediatrician in the community to develop a better understanding of continuity as a tool in caring for patients and families as well as office management and finances.
 This track allows residents to customize their practice setting from urban to rural and care of specific patient populations.